ppant/datasciencecoursera/README.md

 # datasciencecoursera
 # Repository for Coursera Data Science Specilization
-Mostyly I will not be putting full solutions for the assignments but you may lots of hints and sample code.
+Mostly I will not be putting full solutions for the assignments but you may get lots of hints and sample code.